ffinetwork/FFI_Annual_Report/README.md

 # Prep

-Follow the instructions in the "FFI Annual Report Data Compilation" SOP
+Follow the instructions in the "FFI Annual Report Data Compilation in R" SOP

 # Project Directory Description